olger19/olger19/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

 I am a student of Software Engineering at La Salle Arequipa.
-C++, Dart and PHP are the programming languages I am good at.
+C++, Dart and Python are the programming languages I am good at.
 I love to learn and build something new, productive, innovative and creative.
 * **I am interested in web design, Android development and graphic design**
 - 🌱 I’m currently learning ...
-  - Java
   - React JS
-  - Python
+  - Flutter
 - 👯 I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
 - Outside tech, 📖 I love to read mangas, manhwas and watch anime, 🖌️ do painting and skecthing, 🎵 listen to music, and 🌴 explore nature outdoors.